cisco-outshift-ai-agents/action-engine-agntcy-agent/backend/README.md

 1. `ssh sreadmin@172.18.62.180` [Please contact julvalen@cisco.com or aditrame@cisco.com for access to the machine]
 2. Install the vllm library `pip install vllm`
 3. Run the command : `vllm serve Qwen/Qwen2.5-VL-7B-Instruct --download-dir ./qwen_vision/qwen2.5-vl-7b-instruct --trust-remote-code --max-model-len 16384 --port 8000 --host 0.0.0.0 --dtype bfloat16 --limit-mm-per-prompt image=5,video=5 --api-key action_engine`
+4. The libraries have been pre-installed in an virtual env which can be started with the following commands `cd /home/sreadmin/action_engine`
+`source ae_env/bin/activate`
+Now you can run the vllm command from step 3 directly without installation but with the correct model path configured.
+The model weights are currently stored in `/home/sreadmin/action_engine/qwen_vision/qwen2.5-vl-7b-instruct`
-4. Setup ssh tunneling on another terminal : `ssh -L 8000:localhost:8000 sreadmin@172.18.62.180`
+5. Setup ssh tunneling on another terminal : `ssh -L 8000:localhost:8000 sreadmin@172.18.62.180`
-5. Follow the same setup procedure
+6. Follow the same setup procedure